matijakolaric-com/django-music-publisher/docs/installation.rst

 Installing the Project (Standalone Deployment)
 ===============================================================================

-You can only install this project on a system that has Python 3 preinstalled.
+You can only install this project on a system that has Python 3 pre-installed.
 Supported versions are 3.5, 3.6 and 3.7.
 It might work with other Python 3 versions, but not with Python 2.
 It is advised you run this inside a virtual environment.

 Do::